-Scraping through the atmosphere, thrown under immense heat and pressure, their icy nuclei vaporize in a matter of seconds, liberating the dust within and giving off a brief, often vibrant burst of light which we see as the proverbial ‘shooting star’.
+As the comet particles slam into Earth’s upper atmosphere, their icy nuclei vaporize in a matter of seconds, liberating the dust within.
+This dust gives off a brief, often vibrant burst of light as it too is vaporized, which we see as the proverbial ‘shooting star’.

 Locating Meteor Showers

 On any given night, there may be four or five visible shooting stars every hour.
-The easiest way to spot them is to notice the fast speeds through which they move.
-Stars twinkle, planets shine calmly, whereas meteors streak the night sky in a whizz of light.
+The easiest way to spot them is to notice their fast speeds.
+Stars twinkle, planets shine calmly, and meteors streak across the night sky in a whizz of light.